preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/settings/document-picker/index.rst.txt

 Document Picker settings
 =============================

 Here you set up categories for the Document Picker.
-Each category is then available as a tab in the Documewnt Picker.
+Each category is then available as a tab in the Document Picker.

 Here's an example.
 These categories: